Adenosine nucleosidase

-Thus, the two substrates of this enzyme are adenosine and H_{2}O, whereas its two products are D-ribose and adenine.
+The enzyme characterised from Brussels sprouts hydrolyses the nucleoside, adenosine, to adenine and D-ribose.
+The enzyme is found in many plants as it is involved in cytokinin biosynthesis.

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
+This enzyme is a hydrolase, specifically a glycosylase that hydrolyses N-glycosyl compounds.
 The systematic name of this enzyme class is adenosine ribohydrolase.
 Other names in common use include adenosinase, N-ribosyladenine ribohydrolase, adenosine hydrolase, and ANase.
-This enzyme participates in purine metabolism.